 In terms of drink, avoid excessive alcohol and caffeine if possible – yes, if you are travelling for leisure then one glass of wine with your meal is probably ok.

-“give them bread and circuses. self-loading freight (passengers) can be pacified with generous meals and entertainment screens.”
+“Airlines give them bread and circuses.
+Self-loading freight (economy passengers) can be ‘pacified’ with generous meals and entertainment screens.”

-20. Hydrate and hydrate some more – Drink water.
+Hydrate regularly – Drink water.
 Often.
 Bring your own bottle on board if the rules allow.
 Keeping hydrated is one of the most important ways to stay healthy on board your flight.
 You need 1 litre for every 4 hours flying – that means 3 litres on a 12 hour flight.
 Also moisteurise your face regularly to counter the dry cabin air.

-23. Avoiding DVT – Consider wearing a pair of flight compression socks to reduce the risk of blood clots.
+Consider wearing a pair of flight compression socks to reduce the risk of blood clots and DVT.
 The airline magazine or entertainment screen may have a range of in-seat exercises to follow to help your blood circulation.
 Stretch out.
 Keep moving.
 Tense and relax your muscles.

 Some flyers swear by melatonin, a natural sleep inducing supplement available over-the-counter in US/Canada, on prescription elsewhere.
 Alternatively bring your own chamomile tea bag (ask for hot water) or place a few drops of lavender essential oil on your temple and back of your neck.